-The NASA/ESA/ASI Cassini-Huygens spacecraft continues its observations of Saturn’s mysterious moon Titan, stealing another early peek at the haze-enshrouded surface.
+Cassini continues its ground-breaking observations of Saturn's mysterious moon Titan, stealing another early peek at its haze-enshrouded surface.

 The spacecraft was 29.3 million kilometres (18.2 million miles) from Titan on 5 May 2004 when the image on the left was taken through one of the narrow angle camera's spectral filters (centered at 938 nanometres) specifically designed to penetrate the moon's thick atmosphere.
 The image scale is 176 kilometres (109 miles) per pixel, an improvement in resolution of 30% over the images released on 6 May.
 Cassini's view of Titan now surpasses Earth-based observations in its ability to show detail.